qutech/QuMADA/docs/device_object.rst

 functional parts of the real devices such as gates or ohmic contacts and parameters the physical quantities that can be changed or measured for each of those terminals, such as voltages, currents or temperatures.

+To get a quick overview over the device_object's capabilities we recommend to go through the device_object_example.py, which can be found in qumada\src\examples.
+It provides a couple of examples and works with dummy instruments.

 Creating a Device
 -----------------